ishowportugal/ishowportugal/README.md

 ### 𝓜𝔂 𝔀𝓮𝓫𝓼𝓲𝓽𝓮:
 Just click on my readme logo to go to my website!

-Of course, feel free to clone this repository or use it as a "template" for your own readme.md but *don't forget to credit me for it*

 [![AmiiHub's GitHub stats!](https://github-readme-stats.vercel.app/api?username=AmiiHub&theme=gotham&show_icons=true&custom_title=Stats:)](https://github.com/anuraghazra/github-readme-stats)

 Im aiming for  the **s+** rank on my stat as it is the highest rank!
 SHHHH don't tell anyone!